LeandroCaniglia/Writings/Supporting Pragmas.md

   <primitive: Hash>
   ^0
 ```
 However, not all of them support other types of pragmas, as Pharo does.
-So, let's see what it would take adding support for them to our dialect.
+So, let's see what it would take to add support for them to our dialect.

 Where to start?
 Here is the roadmap: